 He received a full scholarship to the University of Maryland.
 Drafted as a wide receiver, but found his niche at cornerback.
 He jumped a vertical of 41.0, which was the third best mark among defensive backs in Maryland’s history and ran a 4.42 40 at his Maryland Pro Day.
 During his last year at the University of Maryland, he suffered a broken leg and was forced to forgo that season.
 This did not discourage Nolan.
 Instead, he used this as fuel to advance himself in exercise and health to get stronger, healthier and faster.
 Nolan was invited to the NFL Combine in 2010- he was impressive and caught the eye of many scouts which landed him invites to workouts with various NFL teams.

-He was drafted in the fifth round of the 2010 NFL draft to the Miami Dolphins, where he excelled in his four years with the Dolphins.
-Nolan started 20 games in his 3 1/2 years with Miami and was a playmaker at all levels: Nolan had 3 interceptions, one forced fumble and 2 QB sacks in his career, an elite cover corner- among corners that have played at least 50% of their team’s snaps this season Nolan ranked 6/69 in completion % at just 47.5!
+Nolan was drafted in the fifth round of the 2010 NFL draft to the Miami Dolphins, where he excelled in his four years with the Dolphins.
+Nolan started 20 games in his 3 1/2 years with Miami and was a playmaker at all levels: he had 3 interceptions, one forced fumble and 2 QB sacks in his career with the Dolphins.
+An elite cover corner- among corners that have played at least 50% of their team’s snaps in 2011 Nolan ranked 6/69 in completion % at just 47.5!
 And among corners that have played at least 50% of their team’s snaps in the 2013 Nolan ranked 5/69 in missed tackles with just one.
-In 2013 Nolan lead all Dolphins corner back in tackle %, stopping and opposing QB completion %.
+In 2013 Nolan lead all Dolphins cornerback in tackle percentage stopping and opposing QB completion percentage.
 Nolan was one of the top free agent corners available in 2014.
 In 2014 Nolan made the list of potential pro bowl eligible players.